pebakery/pebakery-docs/Commands/File/DirCopy.md

 If `DestDir` is a file, DirCopy fails.

 WinBuilder 082 has a bug that DirCopy works similar to FileCopy when wildcards are used.
-Turning on compatibility option `Simulate WinBuilder's DirCopy Asterisk Bug` emulates this bug.
+Turning on compatibility option `Simulate WinBuilder's *.* bug in DirCopy` emulates this bug.
 See Example 2 for more details.

 ## Related